tact-lang/tact-by-example/src/routes/(examples)/03-getters/content.md

 A contract cannot execute a getter of another contract.
 Getters are only executable by end-users off-chain.
 Since contracts are running on-chain, they do not have access to each other's getters.

 So, if you can't call a getter, how can two contracts communicate?
-The only way for contracts to communicate on-chain is by sending messages to each other (messages are handled in *receivers*).
+The only way for contracts to communicate on-chain is by sending messages to each other.
+Messages are handled in *receivers*.